-The overall annual population growth rate in Cederberg Municipality for the 2010-2017 period was a 2.5% with a slightly lower increase (2.3%) per annum in the number of households - indicating a slight increase in household size over this period.
+The overall annual population growth rate in Cederberg Municipality for the 2011-2017 period was 2.6% with a slightly lower increase (2.3%) per annum in the number of households - indicating a slight increase in household size over this period.
 The White population group in the Cederberg municipal area has over the same period, experienced a low average annual growth rate (0.5%) in the number of persons.
-The other three population groups experienced higher growth rates over this period.
-Over this period the Asian population group showed annual growth of 5.9% (admittedly from a very low base), while Blacks and Coloureds showed average growth of 4.6% and 2.4% respectively.
+The other three population groups experienced higher growth rates over this period - a possible explanation of the slightly lower service delivery levels in 2017 than the preceding years.
+The Asian population group showed annual growth of 5.9% (admittedly from a very low base) from 2010-2017, while, over the same period, the Black-African and Coloured groupings showed average growth of 4.6% and 2.4% respectively.

 It is important to note the composition of the population with specific reference to the Black-African and Coloured population groups.
 In this regard, the Black-African population group was 12.6% of the total population in 2011 and 14% in 2017.
 The Coloured population group comprised 76% of the total population in 2011 and 75.7% in 2017.
 Together, these groups comprised about 90% of the population in both 2011 and 2017.
 Hence, a key question in considering any future growth and development path for Cederberg Municipality should be the amount of resources used by and allocated to both these population groups.
+The 'demarcation of funds' will be possible owing to towns being segregated along socioeconomic class lines in the form of race-based urban spatial configurations.